ARSEH/MVRSeum/README.md

 # MVRSeum

 ### Disclaimer
-This project is totally educational and it is not intended to distribute the used media or to obtain economic profit from it.
+This has an educational purpose and it is not intended to distribute the used media or to obtain economic profit from it.